tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 Uses the `IValidateOptions` interface on C# validation classes.
 See the `DatabaseOptionsValidator` class for an example validator.
 This was a really easy to implement approach.

 What we found in practice is that doing validation like this is tedious and error-prone, but powerful.
-Using DataAnnotation validation worked out better for us.
+This approach could live along side the DataAnnotations appraoch in Example 1.

 ### Pros/Cons